 Iodine has been found to be cytotoxic to some types of cancer cells include colon and breast cancer cells.
 In other words, it appears to kill cancer cells.
 Povodine iodine, Lugol’s iodine and a combination of iodine and iodide were each found to have some degree of effectiveness.

 Not only a potential cancer treatment, iodine may be a cancer preventative as well.
-Low dietary iodine has been associated with increased risks of ovarian, breast and endometrial cancers.7
+Low dietary iodine has been associated with increased risks of ovarian, breast and endometrial cancers.

 The Effect of Iodine on Infections

-In addition to being a basic need for daily body function, iodine is an effective topical antibiotic, even for serious infections like MRSA.
-8
+In addition to being a basic need for daily body function, studies have shown that iodine is an effective topical antibiotic, even for serious infections like MRSA.

-Iodine also fights fungal skin infections like tinea.9
+Iodine also fights fungal skin infections like tinea.

 Certainly iodine has a long history in hospitals in it use to prevent surgical infections.

-More recently, combinations of antibiotics and iodine have shown encouraging results against Lyme Disease bacteria.10
+More recently, combinations of antibiotics and iodine have shown encouraging results against Lyme Disease bacteria.

 What Causes Iodine Deficiency?

-Unfortunately, worldwide, it is estimated that over 2 billion people suffer with iodine deficiency.11
+Unfortunately, worldwide, it is estimated that over 2 billion people suffer with iodine deficiency.

 The body’s only source of iodine, apart from supplementation is from food.
 However, there are not a multitude of foods that contain iodine.